-SSL Certificate Table [Generate]
+SSL Certificate Table

 This table shows the SSL server certificate installed on the VPN 3002.
-The system can have only one SSL server certificate installed: either a self-signed certificate or one issued in a PKI context.
+The system can have only one SSL server certificate installed per (public or private) interface: either a self-signed certificate or one issued in a PKI context.